Lehighton, Pennsylvania: Media

-Lehighton is home to the Times News, published six-days-a-week serving five counties.
+Lehighton is home to the Times News newspaper, published six days a week, serving five counties.

 In 1949, the Mahoning Drive-In Theater opened in Lehighton.
 Though its popularity waned with the advent of multiplex theaters in the 1970s and 1980s, it has seen a resurgence in popularity since 2014, due to the management's decision to screen primarily older cult films and B movies as opposed to newer releases.

-In 1962, 1160 AM signed on as WYNS.
-In 2005, call letters were changed under new ownership to WBYN.
-Beginning September 2019, the station simulcast WEEU in Reading.
-As of May 2021, the station is silent.
+In 1962, the town's local AM radio station signed on as daytimer WYNS on 1150 AM.
+The station later moved down the dial to 1160 AM, and in 2005, its call letters were changed to WBYN.
+Beginning in September 2019, the station began a simulcast of news-talk station WEEU in Reading.
+Following a failed ownership transfer, the station went silent in September 2020, and its broadcast license was officially deleted by the FCC in October 2021.

 Transportation

 As of 2007, there were 21.24 mi of public roads in Lehighton, of which 4.01 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 17.23 mi were maintained by the borough.

 U.S. Route 209 is the most prominent highway serving Lehighton.
 It follows First Street, Sergeant Stanley Hoffman Boulevard, Bankway and Bridge Street through the eastern portion of borough.
 Pennsylvania Route 443 begins at US 209 in the southeastern portion of the borough and heads southwest along Blakeslee Boulevard.
 Pennsylvania Route 902 begins at PA 443 in the southwestern part of the borough.
 It follows Ninth Street north and then Mahoning Street west.
 Interstate 476, the Pennsylvania Turnpike's Northeast Extension, passes to the east of the borough and is accessible via US 209.

 Carbon Transit provides bus service to Lehighton along Route 701, which runs between Coaldale and Palmerton on Mondays, Wednesdays, and Fridays, and Route 702, which runs between Nesquehoning and Palmerton Monday-Friday.
 Fullington Trailways provides daily bus service to destinations in New York and Pennsylvania.
 Passenger rail service ended in 1961 when the Lehigh Valley Railroad, once a major employer in the area, discontinued all passenger service over its route.

 Jake Arner Memorial Airport (22N) is located 3 mi west-southwest of town, with a 3000 ft asphalt runway and two RNAV instrument approaches.